A random integral calculus on generalized s-selfdecomposable probability measures

 \textbf{1.
 Introduction and main results.}

 \emph{The results here are given for random vectors in $\Rset^d$ .
-However, proofs are such that they are valid for infinite dimensional separable Banach spaces $E$ when ones replaces a scalar product by the bilinear form on the product space $E^{'}\times E$, where $E^{'}$ denotes the dual space.
+However, proofs are such that they are valid for infinite dimensional separable Banach spaces $E$ when ones replaces a scalar product by the bilinear form on the product space $E^{'}\times E$, where $E^{'}$ denotes the dual space; see Araujo and Gine (1980) or Linde (1983) or Ledoux and Talagrand (1991).
 Of course, $(\Rset^d)^{'}=\Rset^d$.}

 Throughout the paper $\mathcal{L}(X)$ will denote the probability distribution of an $\Rset^d$-valued random vector $X$; (or a real separable Banach space E-valued random element $X$ if the Reader is interested in that generality).
-Similarly, by $Y_{\nu}(t), t\ge0,$ we will denote an $\Rset^d$- valued (or an E-valued) L\'evy stochastic process such that $\mathcal{L}(Y_{\nu}(1))=\nu$.
-Recall that by a L\'evy stochastic process we mean a process with stationary independent increments, starting from zero, and with paths that are continuous from the right and with left limits (that is, cadlag paths).
+Similarly, by $Y_{\nu}(t), t\ge0,$ we will denote an $\Rset^d$- valued (or an E-valued) L\'evy process such that $\mathcal{L}(Y_{\nu}(1))=\nu$.
+Recall that by a L\'evy process we mean a process with stationary independent increments, starting from zero, and with paths that are continuous from the right and with finite left-hand limits (that is, cadlag paths).
 Of course, $\nu\in ID$, where $ID$ stands for all \emph{\underline{i}nfinitely \underline{d}ivisible} measures on $\Rset^d$ (or on a Banach space $E$).

 For $\beta>0$ and a L\'evy process $Y_{\nu}(t), t\ge0$, we define mappings

 and the classes $\mathcal{U}_{\beta}:\,=\mathcal{J}^{\beta}(ID)$.
 To the distributions from $\mathcal{U}_{\beta}$ we refer to as \emph{generalized s-selfdecomposable distributions}.